How To Help Your Child Make New Year's Resolutions

 Here are some useful questions to ask:

-1. What are they proud to have achieved this year?
+• What are they proud to have achieved last year?

 3. Set realistic and achievable goals

-1. Taking your goals, as well as your child’s goals into consideration, what would work best for you and can the entire family support this?
-For example, if a new goal is to become a better reader, it’s important to dedicate some time (preferably on a daily basis), to ensure that this goal can be achieved.
-This means that if you work and your child has extracurricular activities or attends after school clubs, it would be great to devote some time to reading in the evenings!
+• Are your goals measurable?
+Can the entire family support these goals?
+For example, if a resolution is to become a better reader, it’s important to dedicate some time (preferably on a daily basis), to ensure that this goal can be achieved.
+This means that if you work, and your child has extracurricular activities or attends after school clubs, you could devote some time to reading in the evenings.

-2. Would timed-bound/measurable goals work for you and your child?
-For example, are your child’s goals topic-focused, or do they want to improve their grade in a particular subject?
-Having “timed” goals can increase motivation and act as a way to push your child to achieve the goals set in a more effective way.
+• Would timed-bound goals work for you and your child?
+Having “timed” goals can increase motivation and act as a way to encourage your child to achieve the goals set in a more effective way.

-3. New year’s resolutions aren’t just about becoming a better student!
-There are many aspects that can impact your child’s school life, so it’s important to encourage your child to set goals that aren’t directly linked to education, which can include:
+• New Year’s resolutions aren’t just about becoming a better student!
+There are many aspects that can impact your child’s school life, so it’s important to encourage them to set goals that aren’t directly linked to education, which can include:

 Teach them that focusing on emotional and more personal goals is also extremely valuable.
 Here are some goals that focus on emotional and personal development: